CapstoneROV/NYUAD-ROV-Capstone-Repo/README.md

 We ensure the ROS environment is always ready by sourcing it in the bashrc file, and we set our working directory to '/capstonerov' in mounted docker container to keep our project organized.

 ## Running Docker Container with GUI support (Linux) - working
-To build docker image:
+To build docker image.
+Please rerun this command when you make any edits to source(code) files and run the command after:
 ```
 make build
 ```

-To run image and create container if necessary:
+To run image and create container if necessary.
+Please note that when making any edits to the launch files on your local file system, you need to run this command again:
 ```
 make run
 ```

-To run simulation:
+To run simulation: (Run this in docker container)
 ```
 roslaunch bluerov2_bringup bringup_ardusub_sitl.launch use_joystick:=false
 ```